-I’m Denise Marti and I am the Head of School and forever a teacher!
+I’m Denise Marti and I am the Head of School of Providence: A Christian Montessori Community and forever a teacher!
 I graduated from undergraduate with my Bachelors in English and Theater at Hartwick College in New York State.
 I relocated to North Carolina and worked at Elon Homes for Children.
 I spent near a decade teaching in a traditional setting while at the same time continuing my education and getting my Master’s in Special Education at Elon University.

 Although, I loved the brain research we studied in school, I was frustrated that the practice of education did not line up with this valuable information.
 I knew there had to be a better way to learn.
 I began my quest for the perfect educational model while in graduate school.
 After visiting many schools and programs, I was most impressed by the visit I had to Greensboro Montessori.
 I had taken some of my struggling middle school students to come with me on this visit.
 One of my students, who had a child at 13 and lived in a group home, looked at me when we left the Montessori school and said to me, “I want my daughter to go to a school like this.”
 I was floored.
 This young lady did not like school.
 It was a constant reminder of how she was far behind her peers in academic skills, yet, she had the insight to know THIS place was different.
 This place was a good place to learn.
 Whether one knew the brain research or not – one could not deny the power of this kind of learning.

 When my oldest daughter was four I started to realize a traditional school did not feel right for our family.
 The words of that child from years earlier came back to me and I came to Montessori, as administrator, teacher, and parent.

 I wasn’t surprised about feeling comfortable in the Montessori setting.
 The emphasis on hands on learning and development of the whole child has always resonated.
 What was shocking was:

 1)How much more enjoyable and easier my job was.